-- (a) Comprehensive Plan Compliance Statement.
-This document shall set forth the developer's specific actions related to natural environment, land use, open space, housing, community design, public facilities, design features and criteria, density, and similar matters to demonstrate that the final development plan complies with the "Future Land Use" and "Community Design" Elements of the adopted Expansion Area Master Plan. - (a) (b) Infrastructure Statement.
+- (a) Infrastructure Statement.
 This document shall set forth a project description including engineering and construction cost estimates prepared by a professional engineer for the public and/or private expenditures for system improvements that the developer proposes to construct, and for construction, or other development activity which will be in place prior to or in conjunction with the development.
 This document will demonstrate that the proposal complies with the "Infrastructure Element" of the adopted Expansion Area Master Plan.
 Any proposed or executed development agreement that is required or anticipated by the developer as set forth under Section 23C-7 hereinbelow shall also be a part of this statement.
 At the time of the application, the developer shall distribute copies of the Infrastructure Statement to the Chief Administrative Officer, the Commissioner of Public Works, the Commissioner of Finance, and the Commissioner of General Services.
-Such officials shall review the proposed statement and provide their comments to the Division of Planning during the review process.
-Planning Commission action. - (b) (c) Other Information on the Final Plan.
-The final development plan shall indicate the developer's restrictions for lot sizes (minimum and, where appropriate, maximum); yard and setback restrictions; coverage restrictions; height limitations; floor area ratios; project lighting; or similar restrictive techniques to be established within the development or defined areas within it so as to achieve the purposes of the Expansion Area Master Plan and to prevent or minimize potential adverse effects upon properties within and in the vicinity of the proposed development. - (c) (d) DTR Related Information.
+Such officials shall review the proposed statement and provide their comments to the Division of Planning during the review process. - (b) Other Information on the Final Plan.
+The final development plan shall indicate the developer's restrictions for lot sizes (minimum and, where appropriate, maximum); yard and setback restrictions; coverage restrictions; height limitations; floor area ratios; project lighting; or similar restrictive techniques to be established within the development or defined areas within it so as to achieve the purposes of the Expansion Area Master Plan and to prevent or minimize potential adverse effects upon properties within and in the vicinity of the proposed development.

+(c) DTR Related Information.
 For any final development plan which proposes units permitted under a DTR, a copy of the Certificate of DTR shall be filed as a part of the application.